barend-erasmus/node-introduction/README.md

 In this document we'll cover:

 1. What is Node?
+2. When to use Node?
-3. When to use Node?
+3. When not to use Node?

 ## What is Node?